Megabyteceer/thing-editor/readme.md

  - postponed resources loading for each scene

 ## What is need to do:
- - atlases packing for projects created in thing-editor.
  - drag and drop for "scene-tree" and "classes list"
  - examples and documentation